breki/demeton/pomodoro-Demeton.md

 - interval tree
+    - document
     - make interval matching a function (so we can support open/closed intervals)
+    - move to production assembly.

+## Wed 8.1.
+- Started documenting the interval tree.
-- document the new logic in AVL functions and the interval tree
+- Added missing documentation to the AVL tree.

 ## Tue 7.1.
 - (Almost) finished implementing the interval tree using the AVL tree.